yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/privacy-policy.md

 ### 9. Exit

-In accordance with this Privacy Policy, you may permanently and freely opt-out of future collection of your personal information within the software by uninstalling all applications from each of your devices and ceasing to use the Service.
+In accordance with this Privacy Policy, you may permanently and freely opt-out of future collection of your personal information within the software by uninstalling all applications from each of your devices and ceasing to use our Product and Service.

 ### 10. Support